Skip to content

 The EDR vs MDR cost comparison extends beyond simple per-endpoint pricing to encompass total cost of ownership including technology, labor, coverage limitations, opportunity costs, and risk exposure.
 Small businesses often select EDR based solely on lower software licensing costs without accounting for the substantial hidden expenses required for effective operation.

-A comprehensive cost analysis must consider not just technology licensing fees, but the fully loaded cost of internal security operations including salaries, benefits, training, coverage gaps during off-hours, turnover risk, and the opportunity cost of diverting IT resources from other business priorities.
+A thorough cost analysis must consider not just technology licensing fees, but the fully loaded cost of internal security operations including salaries, benefits, training, coverage gaps during off-hours, turnover risk, and the opportunity cost of diverting IT resources from other business priorities.

 EDR Total Cost of Ownership